1921 Centre Praying Colonels football team

-The 1921 Centre Praying Colonels football team represented Centre College of Danville, Kentucky in the 1921 college football season.
+The 1921 Centre Praying Colonels football team represented Centre College of Danville, Kentucky, in the 1921 college football season.
 Led by coach Charley Moran, the Praying Colonels compiled a 10–1 record, scoring 334 points while allowing 28 points (282 and 6 in regular season play).

 The Colonels' victory in its game versus Harvard is regarded as one of the greatest upsets in college football history.
 Centre also played in two postseason bowl games after the season.
-The Colonels defeated Arizona 38–0 in the San Diego East-West Christmas Classic before losing to Texas A&M in an upset at the Dixie Classic (a precursor to the modern Cotton Bowl Classic), the game which originated the Aggies' "12th Man" tradition.
+The Colonels defeated Arizona 38–0 in the San Diego East-West Christmas Classic before losing to Texas A&M in an upset in the 1922 Dixie Classic (a precursor to the modern Cotton Bowl Classic), the game which originated the Aggies' "12th Man" tradition.

 The Colonels' team captain was Norris Armstrong.

-Several Centre players received postseason recognition.
+Several centre players received postseason recognition.
 End Red Roberts was a first-team Walter Camp All-America selection, a rarity for a player in the South, and quarterback Bo McMillin made Camp's second team and was recognized as a consensus All-American.
 McMillin was an inaugural inductee into the College Football Hall of Fame.

 Before the season

-Centre College was a small college in Danville, Kentucky.
+Centre College is a small college in Danville, Kentucky.
 From 1917 to 1924, Centre compiled a 57–8 record while playing against some of the best teams in the nation.
 The 1919 team first brought the Praying Colonels to national attention.
 In 1921, the school's student body numbered just 274.

 The Colonels had closed the 1920 season by convincingly routing Texas Christian (TCU) in the Fort Worth Classic, 63–7.
 This season they started their schedule with much stronger competition than the previous year.
-Several publications relay: "In 1920, the slogan of Centre College was "Score"...In 1921 Centre changed the "Score" slogan to "Hold 'Em".
+Several publications relay: "In 1920, the slogan of Centre College was 'Score' ...
+In 1921 Centre changed the 'Score' slogan to 'Hold 'Em'."

 Coach Charley Moran used a single wing system like his former mentor Pop Warner.
 Tiny Thornill, a former Pitt star under Warner, and future Stanford head coach, assisted as line coach.

 In 1921, football used a one-platoon system, with players featuring on both offense, defense, and special teams.
 Center Red Weaver, who had posted record numbers for placekicking extra points, graduated and was replaced with Ed Kubale.